 - Use the Met Museum of Art to present artwork from different time periods and genres

 Why it Matters (Teacher Rubric)

 Digital storytelling applications are a great way for teachers to design multiple assessments that can be aligned to learning outcomes.
 Many times these projects turn out to be great summative assessments based on the time and scope involved in creating them.
 Apps such as Shadow Puppet can be used by the teacher to differentiate instruction for students and provide varying means to deliver instruction.
 (Multiple Assessments Aligned to Goals and Learning Outcomes 1.3, Presenting Instructional Content 2.2)

 While this app is designed for the iPad, there are many other similar tools which can be used on a desktop computer.

 - Audacity (Audio only – Windows and Mac)

 The University of Houston College of Education has a website about Digital Storytelling which contains a number of resources for the classroom.
 The makers of Shadow Puppet have also created some great resources complete with lesson ideas and printable masters for storyboarding, image search help, and digital storytelling resources.

 Take a look at Shadow Puppet EDU and consider how you might use digital storytelling in the classroom.
 What project ideas begin to surface as you think about empowering your students to tell stories using digital tools?
-What units or concepts would lend themselves to digital storytelling?
+Are there units or concepts that would lend themselves to digital storytelling?
 What kind of assessments would be possible with an app like this?

 How to Comment